10 Reasons To Buy Port

 8. To celebrate a special occasion

-Port is a wonderful wine to buy with which to celebrate a special occasion such as a birthday, christening, anniversary, wedding, graduation or a personal or team success.
-There is no better way to mark a birthday or anniversary than by decanting a Vintage Port from the year which is being celebrated.
-For a list of Vintage Ports bottled by Taylor’s, see the vintage years section of the site.
-Taylor’s 30 and 40 Year Old Tawny Ports are a magical way of celebrating 30th or 40th anniversaries.
+Port is a wonderful wine to buy with which to celebrate a special occasion such as a Milestone Birthday Gift, christening, anniversary, Wedding Gift, graduation or a personal or Corporate Gift.
+There is no better way to mark a birthday or anniversary than by Decanting A Vintage Port from the year which is being celebrated.

 Port is very often the wine chosen in which to drink a toast.
 In Britain it is traditionally used for the Loyal Toast drunk in honour of the reigning monarch.
 Unusually, in the Royal Navy this is drunk sitting down as the low beams of sailing ships made it unwise to stand.